 Russ: [00:03:51] How many are you hoping to get built over the next 12 to 18 months?

 Zoisa: [00:03:57] Over the next 12 to 18 months, we would like to build as many as possible.
 At the moment we have funding for around 100, but that is changing daily.
 So, we will be looking to not only create new wind turbines, but also looking to repower some of the wind turbines that are already around and close by to towns and communities.
-So, we may purchase those on behalf of investors and then be able to say, for instance, double the size of the wind turbinesbecause some of those will be over 20 years old.
-So, they need replacing.
+So, we may purchase those on behalf of investors and then be able to say, for instance, double the size of the wind turbines.
 So, in doing that, we can bring more electricity for those households as well.
 So not only building new but repowering old.
 And it might also be that we acquire some existing turbines that we can liberate actually for these purposes.
 So being able to return them to towns and communities.

 Russ: [00:04:45] And it's not just UK, this is Europe wide as well, isn't it?